jamshid-elmurodov/personal/content/_index.md

 # Hello, I'm Jamshid Elmurodov

 I'm just an ordinary programmer.
 I rarely invent completely new projects.
 I mostly adapt ideas from others for my own work.
 I'm not a competitive programming champion, but I love solving problems on **LeetCode** and building things to learn new skills.
+I love a networking and building networking applications.

 ### Experience